jknaute/GaugedEntanglement/README.md

 # GaugedEntanglement
-transfer operator method for the calculation of entanglement entropies in (2+1)D LGTs using Python 3
+transfer operator method for the calculation of entanglement entropies in (2+1)D LGTs;
+using Python 3
 ___________________________________________________

-This project was developed for the numerical calculation of second normalized Renyi entanglement entropy S_2 for a Z2 lattice gauge theory.
+This project was developed for the numerical calculation of the second normalized Renyi entanglement entropy S_2 for a Z2 lattice gauge theory.
 The method is based on a transfer operator approach using gauged projected entangled pair states in 2 spatial dimensions.
 Paper: https://arxiv.org/abs/2401.01930

 main files: